Region – Parvati and Spiti Valley

 The trek involves steep slopes, gradual climbs, barren mountains, monstrous weather and high altitude.
 Continuous rain and snowfall makes the walk more difficult than it may seem.
 Rock climbing, snow trekking, waterfall crossings and wading through water bare foot is a common occurrence.
 One would require utmost stamina and fitness to complete the trail.

-Pin Parvati trek is the most beautiful and adventurous, because of its high Pin Parvati Pass which separates the pin and parvati valleys.
-Trek that takes one from the parvati valley in kullu to the pin valley in Spiti across the 5319-meter Pin one need to be extremely fit and very well prepared for this trek as there is absolutely no habitation along its entire length.
+Pin Parvati trek is the most beautiful and adventurous, because of its high Pin Parvati Pass which separates the Pin and Parvati valleys.
+Trek that takes one from the parvati valley in kullu to the pin valley in Spiti across the 5319-meter.
+One needs to be extremely fit and very well prepared for this trek as there is absolutely no habitation along its entire length.

 Trek commences from Gwacha, a tiny hamlet high up the parvati valley, past manikaran.
 From there the route follows the Parvati river upstream for three days with night halt at Kheer Ganga (Hot water spring).
 Pandupul (Steeped in the Pandava mythology) and Mantalai.
 One passes through amazing forest of Betula (Bhojpatra) and walnut, make a few risky river crossings on wire suspended baskets.
-Only person you may now meet are the migratory gujjars and gaddis.
-On the way, u find rich fauna and flora with flowers and spices as well as fossil rich rocks.
+Only person you may meet en route are the migratory gujjars and gaddis.
+On the way, one will pass rich fauna and flora with flowers and spices as well as fossil rich rocks.
 Treeline is crossed just before pandupul.
 Mantalai is a huge glacial lake at 4116 meters.
 It is the source of the Parvati.
 It is an awesome sight with glaciers flowing down to it from all sides.
 From here it is another two days of hard climbing to the Pin Parvati Pass.
 The saddle of the pass is covered with a permanent ice-field and must be crossed with great care as it is criss-crossed with crevasses.
-Fifth day campsite is far below the pass, on the banks of the infant Pin river at 4200 meters.
-It takes four more days to reach the first village on the pin side Mudh.
-The entire stretch from the pass to mudh is in the Pin Valley National Park, which provides a haven for many rare species- snow leopard, spiti wolf, ibex and bhural.
+Fifth campsite is far below the pass, on the banks of the infant Pin river at 4200 meters.
+It takes four more days to reach the first village Mudh on the Pin side.
+The entire stretch from the pass to Mudh is in the Pin Valley National Park, which provides a haven for many rare species- snow Leopard, Spiti wolf, Ibex and Bhural.
 So be prepared to enter the land of the ibex and Snow leopard.
-A road has now reached mudh, 12 kms.
+A road has now reached Mudh, 12 kms.
 Beyond which is sagnam/Mikkim(3600meters) a twin village located at the confluence of the pin and the paraiho.
 From here it is a spectacular drive of 35Kms.
 To Kaza, and then on to Manali over the Kunzum and Rohtang Passes.